Where Does Matcha Come From? Japan vs Global Origins

 What makes tea "true" matcha?

-In Japan, high-quality matcha starts with carefully shade-grown leaves (tencha).
+High-quality matcha starts with shade-grown leaves (tencha).
 The plants are covered before harvest to boost chlorophyll, amino acids, and umami.

-Many “matcha” powders overseas skip parts of this process – for example, using unshaded leaves or pan-firing – which creates a very different tea.
+Many overseas "matcha" powders skip steps — using unshaded leaves or pan-firing — which creates a very different tea.

 Why origin matters